What is needed to request funding for a Physical Heritage project?

 - less than $250,000, you need to provide three written quotes (or explain in writing why you were not able to obtain three quotes)

-- a feasibility study or a conservation plan for the project;
+- a feasibility study, or an ecological restoration plan, or a pest management plan for the project;

 - a quantity surveyor's report or a signed contract or three written quotes.